Contents:

 8. Struck on Wrong Planchet

-One of the rarest 1972 penny errors struck on foreign or incorrect planchets can cost thousands of dollars.
+One of the rarest 1972 penny errors value sums belongs to specimens struck on foreign or incorrect planchets, which can cost thousands of dollars.

 Grade | Estimated Value |